otp.DataSource#

 concurrencyparameter ofrun()method (which by default is set tootp.config.default_concurrency).For the auxiliary queries (like first-stage queries) empty value means OneTick’s default of 1.
 If

-otp.config.presort_force_default_concurrencyis set then default concurrency value will be set in all PRESORT EPs in all queries.schema (Optional[Dict[str, type]], default=None) –
+otp.config.presort_force_default_concurrencyis set then default concurrency value will be set in all PRESORT EPs in all queries.schema (Optional[dict[str, type]], default=None) –

 Dict of column name to column type pairs that the source is expected to have.